kubernetes/website/v1.1/docs/design/daemon.md

 ### Cluster Mutations

   - When a new node is added to the cluster, the DaemonSet controller starts daemon pods on the node for DaemonSets whose pod template nodeSelectors match the node’s labels.
-  - Suppose the user launches a DaemonSet that runs a logging daemon on all nodes labeled “logger=fluentd”.
-If the user then adds the “logger=fluentd” label to a node (that did not initially have the label), the logging daemon will launch on the node.
+  - Suppose the user launches a DaemonSet that runs a logging daemon on all nodes labeled “logger=fluentd�?.
+If the user then adds the “logger=fluentd�? label to a node (that did not initially have the label), the logging daemon will launch on the node.
 Additionally, if a user removes the label from a node, the logging daemon on that node will be killed.

 ## Alternatives Considered